Swindon: Green spaces

 Public parks include Lydiard Country Park, Shaw Forest Country Park, The Lawns, Stanton Park, Queens Park, GWR Park, Town Gardens, Pembroke Gardens and Coate Water.
-Fishing for the Moon is a smal urban sensory garden created in 1990 by Thamesdown Borough Council and renovated by South Swindon Parish Council in 2021. its central feature is an artwork by Michael Farrell.
+Fishing for the Moon is a small urban sensory garden created in 1990 by Thamesdown Borough Council and renovated by South Swindon Parish Council in 2021.
+Its central feature is an artwork by Michael Farrell.

 Media

 Online

-Swindon has many online media outlets with the largest being the Swindon Advertiser.
-SwindonWeb was the first website dedicated to Swindon in 1997 followed by SwindonLink and The Swindonian with many other sites now available, including Total Swindon.
+Swindon has many online media outlets with the largest being The Swindon Advertiser.
+SwindonWeb was the first website dedicated to Swindon in 1997 followed by SwindonLink and The Swindonian with many other sites now available, including Total Swindon and The Swindon Post.